-In [541] and [542] Eshghi and Azimi [541] discuss a programming model for finding graceful labelings of large graphs.
+In [592] and [593] Eshghi and Azimi [592] discuss a programming model for finding graceful labelings of large graphs.
 The computational results show that the models can easily solve the graceful labeling problems for large graphs.
 They used this method to verify that all trees with 30, 35, or 40 vertices are graceful.
-Stanton and Zarnke [1617] and Koh, Rogers, and Tan [924], [925], [928] gave methods for combining graceful trees to yield larger graceful trees.
-In [1851] Wang, Yang, Hsu, and Cheng generalized the constructions of Stanton and Zarnke and Koh, Rogers, and Tan for building graceful trees from two smaller given graceful trees.
-Rogers in [1370] and Koh, Tan, and Rogers in [927] provide recursive constructions to create graceful trees.
-Burzio and Ferrarese [375] have shown that the graph obtained from any graceful tree by subdividing every edge is also graceful. and trees obtained from a graceful tree by replacing each edge with a path of fixed length is graceful.
+Stanton and Zarnke [1914] and Koh, Rogers, and Tan [1098], [1099], [1102] gave methods for combining graceful trees to yield larger graceful trees.
+In [2156] Wang, Yang, Hsu, and Cheng generalized the constructions of Stanton and Zarnke and Koh, Rogers, and Tan for building graceful trees from two smaller given graceful trees.
+Rogers in [1640] and Koh, Tan, and Rogers in [1101] provide recursive constructions to create graceful trees.
+Burzio and Ferrarese [417] have shown that the graph obtained from any graceful tree by subdividing every edge is also graceful. and trees obtained from a graceful tree by replacing each edge with a path of fixed length is graceful.

-It 1999 Broersma and Hoede [359] proved that an equivalent conjecture for the graceful tree conjecture is that all trees containing a perfect matching are strongly graceful (graceful with an extra condition also called an α -labeling-see Section 3.1).
-Wang, Yang, Hsu, and Cheng [1851] extended this result by showing that there exist infinitely many equivalent versions of the graceful tree conjecture (GTC).
-They verify these equivalent conjectures of the graceful tree conjecture for trees of diameter at most 7.
+It 1999 Broersma and Hoede [401] proved that an equivalent conjecture for the graceful tree conjecture is that all trees containing a perfect matching are strongly graceful (graceful with an extra condition also called an α -labeling-see Section 3.1).
+Wang, Yang, Hsu, and Cheng [2156] showed that there exist infinitely many equivalent versions of the graceful tree conjecture (GTC).
+They verify these equivalent conjectures of the graceful tree conjecture are true for trees of diameter at most 7.